useTime

 • Efficient: Single requestAnimationFrame loop per unique timeline

-• Shared resources: Multiple subscribers share the same animation frame
+• Shared resources: Multiple consumers of the same id share one loop

 Common patterns